Updated July 3, 2023

 Raising VAT would help to reduce the budget deficit.
-It would also make us less inclined to spend because we’ll be paying more for things.
-The government should raise VAT by 2% in order to compensate for a reduction in corporation tax from 20% to 18%.
+It would also make us less inclined to spend because we’ll pay more for things.
+The government should raise VAT by 2% to compensate for a reduction in corporation tax from 20% to 18%.

 3. Increase your Export Rates